openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/intro.rst

 Introduction
 ------------

-The **StackLight Infrastructure Alerting Plugin** is used to install and configure Nagios, which provides the alerting and escalation functionality of the so-called Logging, Monitoring, and Alerting Toolchain of Mirantis OpenStack.
+The **StackLight Infrastructure Alerting plugin** is used to install and configure Nagios, which provides the alerting and escalation functionality of the so-called Logging, Monitoring, and Alerting Toolchain of Mirantis OpenStack.